 Federal Drug Conspiracy Case Dismissed

-When fighting a federal drug conspiracy case, the odds are stacked against you.
+When fighting a federal case, the odds are stacked against you.
 First, the government does not have to prove how much of the controlled substance you allegedly were possessing.
 It only has to be proven beyond a reasonable doubt that some quantity of a controlled substance was possessed by you.

 Drug Conspiracy Charges Dropped

 Next, your lawyer may look at the circumstances surrounding the arrest and whether the evidence was obtained illegally.
 Your attorney will look at why you were even charged with possession with the intent to distribute.
-In some cases, police officers make incorrect assumptions.
+In some situations, police officers make incorrect assumptions.
 A good attorney may be able to get your charges reduced to a misdemeanor or dismissed entirely.

 What Is a Drug Conspiracy?